weslambert/velocistack/README.md

 ### Why was Velocistack created?

-To allow individuals to uickly spin up a local, integrated environment for analysis and investigation of forensic artifacts collected by Velociraptor, using popular free and open tools.
+To allow individuals to quickly spin up a local, integrated environment for analysis and investigation of forensic artifacts collected by Velociraptor, using popular free and open tools.

 ### Who should use Velocistack?